 Support A Good Cause

 Charity might not automatically scream goth but there are some great goth-friendly organisations that are desperate for your cash to continue their good work.
-Use World Goth Day as an opportunity to donate to The Sophie Lancaster Foundation, which campaigns against image-based prejudice and hatred.
-Or for the cost of just one pint, you can help an endangered species and adopt your very own bat via the Bat Conservation Trust!
+Use World Goth Day as an opportunity to donate to The Sophie Lancaster Foundation (opens in new tab), which campaigns against image-based prejudice and hatred.
+Or for the cost of just one pint, you can help an endangered species and adopt your very own bat via the Bat Conservation Trust (opens in new tab)!
+What could more more goth than owning your very own bat!

 Head To The Cemetery Gates